-- All data processing operations under their control or sphere of responsibility or commissioned by them are undertaken in compliance with this policy and other relevant data protection policies - Paper files and other records or documents containing personal and or special category data are kept securely and destroyed securely - Personal data held electronically is protected by the use of secure passwords - All users must choose passwords which meet the security criteria specified by the Council - Staff working remotely from home or elsewhere must keep any Council owned equipment they use secure and prevent systems and data for which the Council is responsible being used or seen by members of their family or any other unauthorised person - No personal data is disclosed either verbally or in writing, accidentally or otherwise, to any unauthorised third party - Personal data is not stored on personal devices or forwarded to personal email accounts - Personal data is not to be left where it can be accessed by persons not authorised to see it - Personal data is kept up to date and accurate - Personal data is kept in accordance with the Council's retention schedule - Any data protection breaches are swiftly brought to the attention of the Data Protection Officer and that they support the Data Protection Officer in resolving breaches - Where there is uncertainty around a data protection matter advice is sought from the Data Protection Officer.
+- All data processing operations under their control or sphere of responsibility or commissioned by them are undertaken in compliance with this policy, related policies and Data Protection Legislation - Paper files and other records or documents containing personal and or special category data are kept securely and destroyed securely - Personal data held electronically is protected by the use of secure passwords, is kept securely and destroyed securely - All users must choose passwords which meet the security criteria specified by the Council - Staff working remotely from home or elsewhere must keep any Council owned equipment they use secure and prevent systems and data for which the Council is responsible being used or seen by members of their family or any other unauthorised person - No personal data is disclosed either verbally or in writing, accidentally or otherwise, to any unauthorised third party - Personal data is not stored on personal devices or forwarded to personal email accounts - Personal data is not to be left where it can be accessed by persons not authorised to see it - Personal data is kept up to date and accurate - Personal data is kept in accordance with the Council's retention schedule - Any data protection breaches are swiftly brought to the attention of the Data Protection Officer and that they support the Data Protection Officer in investigating and resolving breaches - Where there is uncertainty around a data protection matter advice is sought from the Data Protection Officer. - Appropriate disciplinary action will be taken against staff held responsible for repeated personal data breaches.